 This content is not provided by Bank of America.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Bank of America.

 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of January 12, 2022.
+Savings and CD rates were updated on April 22, 2022 to reflect current rates.
+All other information on accounts is accurate as of June 10, 2022.